 Ristorante Tehran is a sure bet for fragrant Persian food (think succulent kebabs, saffron rice and eggplant stews) done traditionally well and a rock throw away from Piazza della Signoria.
 For creative “haute” dumplings and the biggest gift Florence could have ever received, you must splurge at Il Gusto di Xinge (the same owners also operate a Cantonese food stand in Mercato Centrale.)
 Banki Ramen by the station for well-done homey ramen in the back of an Italian coffee bar.

 I prefer the broth at Banki than Koto Ramen but Koto definitely does its best for everything else (freshly made ramen noodles, etc), the space is larger/better located and closer to authenticity than most attempts at Ramen in Italy.
+I also recommend Ramen Girl (a bit outside the center) but has terrific wines and fabulous Japanese dishes in addition to ramen.
 Fabio Picchi’s Cibleo is a fusion of China, Korean and Tuscany with a fixed menu of small bites including the best dumplings you’d find in Florence.
 The meal is a culinary spectacle with small tastes in progressions (agretti with mussels and citrus, dumplings, tofu, etc) with a focus on high quality raw ingredients, i.e. the best soy sauce, ginger, locally sourced meats, fish sauce, etc.

 Il Cuore on Via Romana for restaurant-quality sushi and other Japanese menu items or Iyo Iyo for accessibly priced yet decent quality sushi on Borgo Pinti for the only sushi worth having in town, if you insist on having sushi in Florence and has gross fish with poorly made rice.
 Italy’s first Indian food truck NURA specializes in regional cuisine from Kerala- keep up on their IG.